ENAIKA/AKAN/README.md

 # Akan Name
-* Akan names are derived from Ghanian culture.
-Frequently in children Ghana,  are given their first name as a day-name which corresponds to the day in the week they were born and  gender.
 #### Akan name website, 14/02/2020
 #### By [E Naika](https://github.com/ENAIKA)
 ## Description
-* This is a website showing Akan names on input of birthday
+* This is a website showing Akan names on input of birthday.
+* Akan names are derived from Ghanian culture.
+Frequently children in Ghana,  are given their first name as a day-name which is depended on gender and corresponds to the day in the week they were born.
 ## Setup/Installation Requirements
 * To run the website need a browser (IE version 9 and above)
 #### To Contribute